navindevan/Sentiment-Analysis-Tool/README.md

 ---
 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed undet the MIT License.
 See the [LICENSE.md](LICENSE) file for details.

 ---
 ## 📞 Connect